microsoft/MSIX-PackageSupportFramework/PsfLauncher/README.md

 | applications | monitor | (Optional) If present, the monitor identifies a secondary program that is to be launched prior to starting the primary application.
 A good example might be `PsfMonitor.exe`.
 The monitor configuration consists of the following items:
 	`'executable'` - This is the name of the executable relative to the root of the package.
 	`'arguments'`  - This is a string containing any command line arguments that the monitor executable requires.
 	`'asadmin'` - This is a boolean (0 or 1) indicating if the executable needs to be launched as an admin.
-To use this option you must mark the package with the RunAsAdministrator capability.
+To use this option set to 1, you must also mark the package with the RunAsAdministrator capability.
 If the monitor executable has a manifest (internal or external) it is ignored.
 If not expressed, this defaults to a 0.
 	`'wait'` - This is a boolean (0 or 1) indicating if the launcher should wait for the monitor program to exit prior to starting the primary application.
 When not set, the launcher will WaitForInputIdle on the monitor before launching the primary application.
-This option is not normally used and defaults to 0. |
+This option is not normally used for tracing and defaults to 0. |
 | processes | executable | In most cases, this will be the name of the `executable` configured above with the path and file extension removed. |
 | fixups | dll | Package-relative path to the fixup, .msix/.appx  to load. |
 | fixups | config | (Optional) Controls how the fixup dl behaves.
 The exact format of this value varies on a fixup-by-fixup basis as each fixup can interpret this "blob" as it wants. |